 The very next evening we sat down to a feast of great local food, most of which was unfamiliar to us, but mighty tasty.
 Our hosts beamed as we wolfed it down, and were happy to answer any questions we had.
 We made friends.
 We ate well.

-When a waiter offers to make you a plate of the local specialties for an appetizer, for example, don't think he's got a mind to cheat you, as most Americans I've observed do (there's a possibility of course, but it's a risk you should take if you like great food and aren't inside a tourist trap restaurant with pictures of the food on the English menu.
+When a waiter offers to make you a plate of the local specialties for an appetizer, for example, don't think he's got a mind to cheat you, as most Americans and Brits I've observed do (there's a possibility of course, but it's a risk you should take if you like great food and aren't inside a tourist trap restaurant with pictures of the food on the English menu.
 I've never been disappointed).

 Because smaller trattorie are family run places, anything's possible.
 If you want spaghetti with oil and garlic, just ask.
 They'll usually make it.
 The same goes for kid's food.
 There's no kids menu in small trattorias, buy they'll always make you pasta per bambini, usually pasta with butter and a bit of cheese.